Editorial disclosure: We earn from qualifying Amazon purchases at no extra cost to you. Picks are independently researched. Full disclosure →

 View on Amazon →

-Coming-home outfit, first weeks photos, unpredictable newborn sizing
+Coming-home outfits and first weeks clothing with unpredictable newborn sizing

 4